René Descartes: Plenism

+Descartes was also a devoted "plenist" who believed that no empty space can exist and that space must consequently be filled with matter.
+The parts of this matter tend to move in straight paths, but because they lie close together, they cannot move freely, which according to Descartes implies that every motion is circular, so the aether is filled with vortices.
+Descartes also distinguishes between different forms and sizes of matter, in which rough matter resists the circular movement more strongly than fine matter.
+Due to centrifugal force, matter tends towards the outer edges of the vortex, which causes a condensation of this matter there.
+The rough matter cannot follow this movement due to its greater inertia—so due to the pressure of the condensed outer matter, those parts will be pushed into the centre of the vortex.
+According to Descartes, this inward pressure is nothing other than gravity.
+He compared this mechanism with the fact that if a rotating, liquid-filled vessel is stopped, the liquid goes on to rotate.
+Now, if one drops small pieces of light matter (e.g. wood) into the vessel, the pieces move to the middle of the vessel.

 Magnetism

 Descartes's 1664 diagram of effluvia emitted by magnets.
 It is a predecessor of the concept of magnetic field.

 Descartes proposed a theory to explain magnetism and explain the observation in De Magnete by William Gilbert.
-Descartes considered that 'effluvia' were emitted by a magnet, the effluvia rarefied the air creating pressure differences, and thus forces.
+Descartes considered that 'effluvia' were emitted by a magnet, the effluvia rarefied the air, creating pressure differences and thus forces.

 Glass science

-In 1644, Descartes provides one of the earliest microscopic theories of glass.
+In 1644, Descartes provided one of the earliest microscopic theories of glass.
 He considered that glass was formed by particles frozen in motion after heated.
 He also provides one of the earliest understanding of the role of stress and its relief by annealing.

 Optics

 Descartes also made contributions to the field of optics.
 He showed by using geometric construction and the law of refraction (also known as Descartes's law in France, or more commonly Snell's law elsewhere) that the angular radius of a rainbow is 42 degrees (i.e., the angle subtended at the eye by the edge of the rainbow and the ray passing from the sun through the rainbow's centre is 42°).
 He also independently discovered the law of reflection, and his essay on optics was the first published mention of this law.